(for Assistant Professors in the tenure track and for Associate Professors and Professors on a Q contract)

 The head will carry out the mid-probationary review (in consultation with the departmental advisory or executive committee).
 Mid-probationary reviews must include assessment of teaching, scholarship, and service (including patient care activities where applicable).
 Areas of strength and/or concern should be identified, to serve as guidance in the faculty member’s progress toward tenure.
 A written assessment including all of the areas listed above should be reviewed with the candidate, along with the departmental norms and the College criteria for promotion.
 The formal review will be included in the P&T dossier when the candidate goes up for tenure review.

-Mid-probationary reviews for AY18-19 are due in the COM Faculty Affairs Office by Wednesday, May 15, 2019.
+Mid-probationary reviews for AY20-21 are due in the COM Faculty Affairs Office by Monday, May 10, 2021.

 College of Medicine Norms Statements